r4gus/keylib/README.md

 > _Warning_: NOT PRODUCTION READY!

-A library wich allows you to implement FIDO2 authenticators and client applications.
+A library wich allows you to implement FIDO2 authenticators.

 <details>
 <summary><ins>Getting started</ins></summary>